Quick Tip: Use Apache as a proxy server to access internal IPs from an external machine

-Obviously this isn’t something you will do lightly, and you may not do it at all for a production system; make sure to do your security due diligence!
+Obviously running an Apache proxy to another server isn't something you will do lightly, and you may not do it at all for a production system; To use Apache as proxy on an unsecured server is inviting trouble, so make sure to do your security due diligence!
 But Just for testing, this can be a handy tip.

-- Install apache2.
+- Start by installing apache2.
 On Ubuntu, this is just a matter of calling the package manager:

 sudo apt-get install apache2

-- Enable the various modules needed.
+- Enable the various modules needed to run an Apache proxy server.
 You can do that with the a2enmod tool:

 a2enmod proxy a2enmod proxy_http a2enmod proxy_ajp a2enmod rewrite a2enmod deflate a2enmod headers a2enmod proxy_balancer a2enmod proxy_connect a2enmod proxy_html

-- Configure Apache by editing the /etc/apache2/sites-available/000-default.conf file to read:
+- Access the Apache configuration and add the following content to the /etc/apache2/sites-available/000-default.conf file to read:

 service apache2 restart